davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22.22-users_and_homes --> displays users and home dir sorted buy users 23.100-empty_casks --> command that finds all empty files and directories in the current directory and all sub-directories.
 24.101-gifs --> script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+24.102-acrostic -->  script that decodes acrostics that use the first letter of each line.